mariomuja/mariomuja/README.md

 ## 🚀 Current Projects

-I'm continuously improving all three applications with:
+I'm continuously improving all four applications with:
 - Performance optimizations
 - New features based on user feedback
 - Enhanced security measures